kallaway/100-days-of-code/log.md

 **Today's Progress**:
 * Found a solution to my `<script type="application/ld+json">` scraping problem!
 It's a little bit dirty and not very elegant but it works!
 * Also worked on a new personal blog project using Ghost and Digital Ocean.
+* Struggled with the push to GitHub :/
 * TODO: Need to take the time to give feedback on StackOverflow: explain that proposed solution didn't work and share the work-around I found.

 **Thoughts** So much exciting stuff to do.
 Feels like the #100DaysOfCode focus on only counting project time and not online courses or tutorials time really spurred me on.
 Feels like I haven't made this much progress since the 1 week sessions with VonStruddle :) Feel very focused and driven.
 Long may it last.